plamen-kolev/rails_portfolio/resources/biography/projects/paconsulting.md

-Developed an environmental friendly hardware & software solution with the Raspberry Pi that involves predictive light automation and control.
+Developed an environmental friendly solution with the Raspberry Pi for the London based consultancy PAConsulting.
+Our design utilised hardware relays and sensors to controll the lights of a building depending on time of day and brightness.